pymupdf/PyMuPDF/docs/textpage.rst

 **Key**             **Value**
 =============== =====================================================================
-bbox            span rectangle, formatted as *tuple(fitz.Rect)* origin          *tuple* coordinates of the first character's bottom left point font            font name *(str)* ascender        ascender of the font *(float)* descender       descender of the font *(float)*
+bbox            span rectangle, formatted as *tuple(fitz.Rect)* origin          *tuple* coordinates of the first character's origin font            font name *(str)* ascender        ascender of the font *(float)* descender       descender of the font *(float)*